Guanidine: Guanidinium cation

-With a pKb of 0.4, guanidine is a strong base.
-Most guanidine derivatives are in fact salts containing the conjugate acid.

 The conjugate acid is called the guanidinium cation, (C(NH_{2})_{3}^{+}).
 This planar, symmetric ion consists of three amino groups each bonded to the central carbon atom with a covalent bond of order 4/3.
 It is a highly stable +1 cation in aqueous solution due to the efficient resonance stabilization of the charge and efficient solvation by water molecules.
-As a result, its pKaH is 13.6 meaning that guanidine is a very strong base in water; in neutral water, it exists almost exclusively as guanidinium.
+As a result, its pKaH is 13.6 (pKb of 0.4) meaning that guanidine is a very strong base in water; in neutral water, it exists almost exclusively as guanidinium.
+Due to this, most guanidine derivatives are salts containing the conjugate acid.

-Testing for guanidine
+Testing

 Guanidine can be selectively detected using sodium 1,2-naphthoquinone-4-sulfonic acid (Folin's reagent) and acidified urea.

 Uses

 Industry

 The main salt of commercial interest is the nitrate [C(NH_{2})3]NO_{3}.
 It is used as a propellant, for example in air bags.